Orion Exploration Mission-2 (EM-2) Director, Lockheed Martin Space Systems Company

 Mark Sirangelo leads Sierra Nevada Corporation’s Space Systems business area based in Louisville, Colorado.
 Sirangelo has helped to build and grow a SNC product portfolio including small satellites; space technologies that have enabled more than 450 planetary missions such as the Mars Curiosity Rover and New Horizons Pluto mission; he is responsible for developing the Dream Chaser® spacecraft, recently selected for NASA’s Commercial Resupply Services 2 (CRS2) contract, SNC’s Dream Chaser Cargo System will be providing cargo delivery, disposal and return services to the International Space Station through 2024.
 Sirangelo assumed his current role as head of SNC’s Space Systems business area in 2009, when SNC acquired SpaceDev Inc, where Sirangelo was chairman and CEO.
 Sirangelo served his country proudly and with distinction as a U.S. Army officer and has a multi-faceted personal background which includes being a long-term licensed pilot.
 He holds a Bachelor of Science, a Master of Business Administration and doctorate degrees.

-Chief, Science and Technology Projects Division, NASA Kennedy Space Center
+Chief, Science and Technology Projects Division, NASA KSC

 Dr. Smith is a leader and innovator for research and technology development at Kennedy Space Center.
 With more than 20 years of experience at NASA, as a research scientist and manager of scientists and innovative partnerships, and as lead for NASA research programs & projects, Jeff has worked across several NASA Centers and with NASA Headquarters to advance the research and technology missions of the Agency.
 Currently, Dr. Smith is serving as the Chief of the Science and Technology Projects Division in the Exploration Research and Technology Programs Directorate at NASA’s Kennedy Space Center.
 The Division consists of over 40 civil servant researchers, engineers and project managers working in a number of technical areas spanning launch systems, cryogenic propellant systems, applied chemistry, applied physics, spaceflight hardware development, automation and robotics, in-situ resource utilization and the innovative, rapid-development, capability of the KSC Swamp Works.
 He has published over 40 journal articles, proceedings, technical reports and abstracts in the scientific literature.
 Dr. Smith graduated from Miami University, Oxford Ohio, with a Bachelor’s of Science degree in Engineering Physics and Bachelor of Arts degree in Zoology; he earned his Ph.
 D. in Aerospace Engineering Sciences from the University of Colorado, Boulder.

-Deputy Director, Space Access and Integrated Systems, Moog Inc, Space and Defense Group
+Deputy Director, Space Access & Integrated Systems, Moog, Inc., Space and Defense Group

 Scott has over 19 years of experience in the aerospace industry and is presently the Deputy Director for Moog’s Space Access and Integrated Systems Business Unit.
 Over the past year, Scott has been focused on developing and leading Moog’s New Space business, managing all efforts related to this growing market segment including strategy, business development, and operations.
 Previously, Scott was the Engineering Manager for Moog’s Launch Vehicle business.
 Scott has supported product development and production in the Civil, Defense, and Commercial market segments of the space business over his career in design, project management, and leadership roles.
 Scott received his B.S. degree in Mechanical Engineering from Clarkson University in 1998 and his M.S. from Rensselaer Polytechnic Institute (RPI) in 2001.